Sony Music Publishing: Sale of ATV Music to Michael Jackson

 The two sides began drafting contracts in January 1985 and follow-through meetings began on March 16.
 Jackson's team described the negotiations as frustrating, with frequent shifts of position by the seller.
 One Holmes à Court representative described the negotiations as a "game of poker".
 Jackson's team thought they had reached a deal several times, but new bidders would enter the picture or they would encounter new areas of debate.
 The prospective deal went through eight drafts.
 In May 1985, Jackson's team walked away from negotiations after having spent hundreds of hours and over $1 million.
 In June 1985, they learned Koppelman/Bandier had made a tentative agreement with Holmes à Court to buy the catalog for $50 million.

-But in early August, Holmes à Court contacted Jackson and talks resumed.
+In early August, Holmes à Court contacted Jackson and talks resumed.
 Jackson only raised his bid to $47.5 million, but he had the advantage of being able to close the deal faster, having completed due diligence of ATV Music prior to any formal agreement.
 He also agreed to visit Australia as a guest of Holmes à Court and appear on the Channel Seven Perth Telethon.
 Holmes à Court included some more assets and agreed to establish a scholarship in Jackson's name at a U.S. university.
 Branca closed the deal and purchased ATV Music on Jackson's behalf for $47.5 million on August 10, 1985.
 In October 1985, Jackson fulfilled his contract provision to visit Perth, Western Australia and appear on the telethon, where he spoke briefly and met with two children.

 The only Beatles song in the Northern Songs catalog that was excluded from the sale was "Penny Lane", the rights to which were gifted by Holmes à Court to his then-teenage daughter Catherine before the sale, as it was her favorite Beatles song.